matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 It does so by calling [GET /_matrix/client/v3/devices/<device_id>](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3devicesdeviceid) and expecting to receive an HTTP 200 response.

-If the device isn’t immediately visible it can repeat the `GET` request for up to, say, 10 seconds to allow for any latency.
+If the device isn't immediately visible it can repeat the `GET` request for up to, say, 10 seconds to allow for any latency.

 If no device is found then the process should be stopped.